MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/favorite-reports-web-console.md

    - Report Operator
    - Report Security Administrator

-- If Operations Manager Report Server and Management Server are installed on different computers, ensure to set up Windows Authentication (Kerberos) to connect to SQL Reporting Services Web Service.
-For detailed information see, [configure windows authentication](#configure-windows-authentication-between-operations-manager-report-servers-and-managmenet-server).
+- If Operations Manager Report Server and Management Server are installed on different computers, ensure to set up Windows Authentication (Kerberos) to connect to SQL Reporting Services Web Service, [as detailed in the following section](#configure-windows-authentication-between-operations-manager-report-servers-and-managmenet-server).

 ## Save a report as favorite from Operations console